Olivia Smart: 2024–2025 season: Dune and Grand Prix bronze

 In December, Smart/Dieck won their second consecutive national title at the 2025 Spanish Championships.
 The following month they made their European Championship debut at the 2025 edition in Tallinn, Estonia.
 During a practice session, the team had a collision with Israeli dancers Elizabeth Tkachenko and Alexei Kiliakov; while Dieck hit his head on the ice, Kiliakov was cut on the leg and as a result the Israelis withdrew from the event.
 Smart/Dieck came seventh in the rhythm dance, fifth in the free dance, and finished fifth overall.
 The Dune program again received a strong reception, Dieck observing that "the audience was incredible.
 Like, they were so into it.
 At the quiet parts of the music, you could have heard a pin drop."

-At the 2025 World Championships in Boston, Massachusetts, United Staates, Smart/Dieck placed eighth in the rhythm dance (77.21), setting a new personal best.
+At the 2025 World Championships in Boston, Massachusetts, United States, Smart/Dieck placed eighth in the rhythm dance (77.21), setting a new personal best.
 In the free dance they set another best score of 123.71, which placed third in the segment, elevating them to sixth place overall.
 They received a bronze small medal for the free dance, a first for a Spanish dance team.
 Smart said afterward that while they were considering another idea for an Olympic season free dance, it was also possible that they would retain the Dune program for the next season, remarking "we need to weigh our options carefully."
-They also talked about the evolution of their partnership, the deep trust they’ve built, their connection, and insight into their training process.
+They also talked about the evolution of their partnership, the deep trust they've built, their connection, and insight into their training process.
 They subsequently received the award for Best Costume at the 2025 ISU Skating Awards.

-2025–26 season
+2025–26 season: Milano Cortina Olympics

 For the upcoming season, Smart/Dieck announced that they planned to continue performing to the music of Dune for their free dance and that they would "revamp" the program by skating to different tracks from the movies.
 "We elevated our elements from last season; the transitions are much harder, so we need to build the stamina to skate it cleanly," explained Dieck.

 They began the season in late September by winning gold at the 2025 CS Nepela Memorial.
 The following month, they started competing on the 2025–26 Grand Prix series, finishing fourth at the 2025 Cup of China.
 "It wasn't our best skate, but it was decent," said Dieck of the Free Dance.
 "We felt a few little wobbles, maybe not even visible, but the goal was to come as close as possible to how we train, and it was almost there."

+The following month, Smart and Dieck placed fourth at 2025 Finlandia Trophy.
+"Today felt good," said Smart after the Free Dance.
+"We went out there and did what we could today where we are in this part of the season.
+They were tough on technique here this week from the Rhythm Dance and the Free Dance.
+We knew we could be up there in the top three on the podium."